Ivan Velić

-Ivan Velić (born 19 October 1972) is a Bosnian professional basketball coach and former player who is the head coach for Široki of the Championship of Bosnia and Herzegovina and ABA League Second Division.
+Ivan Velić (born 19 October 1972) is a Bosnian professional basketball coach and former player, who most recently served as the head coach for Šibenka of the Croatian Basketball League.

 Coaching career

 Velić spent most of his coaching career with Široki.
 He had two stints with Jolly Šibenik of the Croatian League, with whom, in the 2016–17 season, he finished in second place in the domestic cup, while the club also reached the play-offs of the national championship.

 On 21 June 2015, Velić was hired by Krka to be their head coach.
 In 2018, Velić worked with Sloboda Tuzla as head coach.

 On 8 June 2018, Velić was appointed the head coach of Croatian club Cibona.
 In June 2019, he celebrated winning the national championship with the club.
 On 1 April 2020, Cibona confirmed temporary termination of the contract with Velić due to the coronavirus outbreak in Croatia.
 On 31 January 2021, Velić and Cibona parted ways.
 In July 2022, Široki named Velić as their new head coach.